-- OP&F reported a funding period of 28 years.
-We confirm the calculations. - If based on the market value of assets as of January 1, 2020, the funding period is 26 years.

-- Although this is a substantial improvement over the 2012 and 2013 situation, it is no improvement since 2015, when the plan was projected to be fully funded by 2044. - Because 2018 investment returns were poor, followed by strong 2019 returns, and these have not yet been fully phased-in to the Actuarial Value of Assets, we estimate that, all other things being equal, the thirty-year period will also be met as of January 1, 2021. - However, the assumed rate of investment return of 8.00% is very likely to be decreased.
-This would increase the unfunded actuarial liability and probably cause the 30-year period to not be met in January, 2022.
-We expect that this would trigger a need for further modifications.
+- OP&F reported a funding period of 25 years.
+We confirm the calculations. - If based on the market value of assets as of January 1, 2021, the funding period is 23 years. - Although this is a substantial improvement over the 2012 and 2013 situation, it is no improvement since 2015, when the plan was projected to be fully funded by 2044. - Because investment returns have been strong for the years 2019 through 2021, and these have not yet been fully phased-in to the Actuarial Value of Assets, we estimate that if the rate of return were not reduced, the thirty-year period would also be met as of January 1, 2022. - But the assumed rate of investment return of 8% is being decreased.
+This would increase the unfunded actuarial liability and cause the 30-year period to not be met in January 2022.
+CMC reported that this period would be 39 years, consistent with our estimates. - Additionally, investment returns for the first half of 2022 have been very poor. - We expect that may would trigger a need for further modifications.